elainefang/chipper/README.md

 # Chipper

-Chipper is a social media site build using Ruby on Rails.
+Chipper is a social media site built using Ruby on Rails.

 Work in progress.